thingsapart/lvgl_ui_preview/README.md

 # lvgl_ui_preview

+Define and preview LVGL UI layouts in YAML/JSON.

-A simple way to preview LVGL UIs quickly to play with layouts/widgets/UI designs.
+Formerly: A simple way to preview LVGL UIs quickly to play with layouts/widgets/UI designs.